-Threat Attribute Data Evaluation Discussion of Threat Potential Discussion of Threat Potential Concomitant Failures A review of spacing between existing pipeline infrastructure (if any) was conducted at each site, and is summarized below: Site No. Adjacent Pipeline Considerations 1 Existing Minnesota Pipe Line Company oil pipelines with minimum 25 ft separation to L3R.
+any) [ 1 , Discussion of Threat Potential tcing between existing pipeline infrastructure (if d at each site, and is summarized below: Adjacent Pipeline Considerations Existing Minnesota Pipe Line Company oil pipelines with minimum 25 ft separation to L3R.
 Concomitant failure not considered to be a threat.
-2 Great Lakes gas pipelines in vicinity will have minimum separation distance of 50 ft This meets the safe separation requirements of IGEM/TD/1.
-Existing Enbridge oil pipelines (6 in total) with minimum separation distance of 25 ft Concomitant failure not considered to be a threat.
-3 No adjacent parallel pipelines.
-4 No adjacent parallel pipelines.
-5 5 7 separate LVP liquids pipelines with minimum separation distance of 25 ft Concomitant failure not considered to be a threat.
-6 No adjacent parallel pipelines.
-7 Parallel Viking gas pipeline will have minimum separation distance of 50 ft This meets the safe separation requirements of IGEM/TD/1.
-Access Presence of segments where accessibility constraints None e such a ccess restrictions were identified.
+Great Lakes gas pipelines in vicinity will have minimum separation distance of 50 ft This meet the safe separation requirements of IGEM/TD/1 Existing Enbridge oil pipelines (6 in total) with minimum separation distance of 25 ft Concomitant failure not considered to be a threat.
+No adjacent parallel pipelines.
+No adjacent parallel pipelines.
+7 separate LVP liquids pipelines with minimum separation distance of 25 ft Concomitant failur not considered to be a threat.
+No adjacent parallel pipelines.
+Parallel Viking gas pipeline will have minimum separation distance of 50 ft This meets the safe separation requirements of IGEM/TD/1. - eview of spo s conducte Site No. - N ю 4 Ω. 9 7] .
+Data Evaluation Concomitant failures occur where the catastrophic failure of one pipe (typically a natural gas pipe, in which rapid decompression of a compressible fluid results in the rormation or a large blast crater, and in which the ensuing release of natural gas is readily ignitable), can result in the uncovering of an adjacent pipe, which may become involved in an ensuing fire.
+Design considerations to address the potential for concomitant failure are addressed in Clause 4.11.6 of CSA Z662-11, which references criteria outlined in IGEM/TD/1.
+This Standard provides safe separation distance to existing gas pipelines as a function of diameter and soil conditions.
+The maximum safe separation distance published by this standard is associated with 48-inch diameter gas pipelines operating at pressures up to 1160 psi, and is listed as 12 m (39.4 ft).
+Threat Attribute Concomitant Failures